gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 # Gremlin in Gaffer

-[Gremlin](https://tinkerpop.apache.org/gremlin.html) is a query language that can be used in graph traversals.
+[Gremlin](https://tinkerpop.apache.org/gremlin.html) is a query language for traversing graphs.
-It is a core component of the Apache Tinkerpop library and can allow users to easily express more complex graph queries.
+It is a core component of the Apache Tinkerpop library and allows users to easily express more complex graph queries.

 GafferPop is a lightweight Gaffer implementation of the [TinkerPop framework](https://tinkerpop.apache.org/), where TinkerPop methods are delegated to Gaffer graph operations.